yahdielo/web3_full_Dapp/README.md

 Connect to a Web3 Provider: You can connect your Dapp to a Web3 provider like MetaMask, allowing you to interact with the Ethereum blockchain.

-View Account Balance: Once connected, you can view your Ethereum account balance directly from the Dapp.

 Interact with Smart Contracts: The Dapp allows you to interact with smart contracts deployed on the Ethereum network.
 You can execute functions to read and writte data to the the smart contract